 Younger workers will need fewer work credits.
 If you’re not sure about your requirements, contact a Social Security Disability lawyer in Stonecrest.

 If you have earned enough work credits, the SSA will evaluate your condition.
 You must have a condition that the administration considers “disabling” and “severe.”

 A severe condition will significantly limit your ability to do activities like:

 You must be unable to work for at least 12 months.
 The SSA will consult their Listing of Impairments to see if you qualify.
 If your condition is not on that list, it might compare to a listed condition.

-It can be challenging to know if you qualify for SSDI.
-It’s best to work with a Stonecrest Social Security Disability lawyer.
+It can be challenging to know whether you qualify for SSDI.
+It’s best to work with a Stonecrest Social Security Disability attorney.
 Your attorney can help you build the strongest application possible.

 SSDI Only Covers Total Disabilities